firebase/genkit/docs/firebase.md

 ## 3. Update flow definitions

+After you've set up a Firebase project with Cloud Functions, your flow definitions will go in the project’s `functions/src` directory, exported in `index.ts`.

-To deploy flows to Firebase, you need to modify your flow definitions.
+For your flows to be deployable, you will need to make some small changes to how you define them.
 The core logic will remain the same, but you will add some additional information to make them smoothly deployable and more secure once deployed.

 Suppose you have the following flow: